anaclumos/extracranial/Research/pages/Universal Chat App.md

 ## [[United States of America|U.S.]]

 In the Americas, there is no such universal chat app.
-Younger generations use iMessage, while elderlies use WhatsApp.
+Younger generations use [[iMessage]], while elderlies use WhatsApp.
 Or often, everyone sticks to texting.

-1. **iMessage**: This is a built-in messaging service on [[Apple]] devices, including iPhones, iPads, and Macs.
+1. **[[iMessage]]**: This is a built-in messaging service on [[Apple]] devices, including iPhones, iPads, and Macs.
 It supports text messages, photos, videos, and other types of content.
 However, it only works between [[Apple]] devices, which is a limitation if you're trying to communicate with someone who uses an [[Android]] phone or a Windows PC.

 ## Protocol Propositions